SylvesterMabasa/nodeAPI/README.md

 `DB_URL=mongodb://localhost/parks`

 Start server:

 Run the following command to start the MongoDB:

     $ sudo mongod

-Run the following command to start the server.
+Run the following command to start the server:

     $ npm start